-Mitsubishi Chemical Advanced Materials (MCAM) is a global manufacturer of high-performance thermoplastics
+Mitsubishi Chemical Advanced Materials (MCAM) is a global manufacturer of high-performance thermoplastics.

 It offers products for industries ranging from aerospace to renewable energy.

-In 2020, following a period of significant growth, it saw a need to simplify the business by rebranding.
+Following a period of significant growth, it saw a need to simplify the business by rebranding.
 The new brand would have to support the corporate strategy, vision and mission, and tell a clear and coherent story across the business.
 It would also have to leverage the power of the Mitsubishi main brand and its KAITEKI sustainability philosophy.

 The objective was to inject some emotion (in a very fact-driven market) and make potential and current employees even more proud to work for MCAM.